Pil Pil Inspired Double Prawns

 Next, drain the prawns.
 IMPORTANT: Wash your hands and equipment after handling raw prawns.

 While everything cooks, heat the olive oil for the sauce (see pantry for amount) in a large frying pan on medium-high heat.

 Once hot, add the onion and season with salt and pepper.
 Fry until soft and sweet, 8-10 mins.

-Stir in the chilli flakes (careful, they're hot - add less if you'd prefer things milder) and garlic.
+Stir in the chilli flakes (add less if you'd prefer things milder) and garlic.
 Cook for 2-3 mins.

 Add the red wine vinegar and allow it to bubble away until evaporated, 1 min.

 Stir the tomato puree into the pan and cook for 1 min, then pour in the water for the sauce (see pantry for amount) and bring to the boil.
 Season with salt and pepper.

 Stir in the prawns, sugar for the sauce (see pantry for amount) and veg stock paste.